uasim1702/LocalLLM-hotels/README.md

 Notes
 - Uses `reviews.text` and `reviews.rating` as the main fields; hotel `name`, `city`, `country` stored as metadata and shown in context.
-- Some rows have encoding issues; loaded via UTF-8 (engine="python").
 - All responses are grounded in retrieved reviews.
 If not present in the reviews, it will say so.

 Type `q` when you're good.

-Notes
-- Uses `reviews.text` and `reviews.rating` as the main fields; hotel `name`, `city`, `country` stored as metadata and shown in context.
-- All responses are grounded in retrieved reviews.
-If not present in the reviews, it will say so.

 ## Performance

 - First build: 30-50 mins setup.
 - After that: Queries immediately.
-- Grounding: Hits 85-95% on factual pulls; hallucinations near zero since temp = 0.0.
+- Grounding: Hits 85-95% on factual pulls; hallucinations near zero since temp = 0.0